 The streaming engine that starts embedded

 Sub-microsecond SQL over event streams.
-Embed in Rust or Python, run as a standalone server, or scale to a cluster.
+Embed it in Rust or Python, or run the standalone server.
 No JVM.

 let db = LaminarDB::open()?;